thingsboard/thingsboard.github.io/_includes/docs/mqtt-broker/reference/performance-tests.md

 based on your requirements. **Note**, as a reminder, do not forget to configure the size retention policy and period retention policy for Kafka topics.

 The test agent represents the cluster of performance test nodes (runners) and an orchestrator that rules the runners.
-We have deployed 40 small Kubernetes pods to serve the runners purpose and 1 pod to be the orchestrator.
+We have deployed 40 small Kubernetes pods to serve the runner's purpose and 1 pod to be the orchestrator.

 The topic prefix is constructed to simulate smart trackers collecting data in NY city, USA, for all 5 boroughs (Brooklyn, Manhattan, etc.) divided by 4 areas (west, east, north, south).